 This is an SPF 50 face shield.
 When your dots are first healing, it can be difficult to apply SPF.
 If you have to go outside during your first week make sure to have a UV shield that protects you from the sun.
 This is also helpful for after microneedling and TCA peels.

 I love this LED face mask and neck mask for healing my face and building collagen.
 I use this once my scabs are hard.
 No vaseline in between this mask and your skin.
 Your skin needs to be clean and dry.
 You should wait about 5-7 days following your treatment depending on your skin and how it is healing.

-After 2 weeks you will no longer have dot scabs and any redness should quickly fade, if not already gone.
+2 weeks after your plasma lift you will no longer have dot scabs and any redness should quickly fade, if not already gone.
 In fact, my eyes are completely healed by days 7-8 typically.
 In this demo video, I did my eyes as well as the lower area of my face and neck.
 This was my first time in these areas and the redness from after the scabs departed, did last longer than around my eyes, nearly 21 days for those areas to completely heal.
 I also found that body parts take longer to heal.
 My stomach and knees took over a month for the red dots to completely fade.
 Skin tightening and improvement will actually come over the next 12 weeks or 3 months.
 This is when the trauma from the burn actually builds collagen in your skin and helps boost firmness.
 Your skin tightening will not be visible until months out from this procedure.

 Here is a picture of my face before I did this plasma lift procedure.
 I decided to include the lower areas of my face.
 Below are the maps we created.